 The amount in which you feed your Labradoodle depends on its size, metabolism, and activeness.
 Similar to the human anatomy, no two Labradoodles will be the same.
 It’s important as an owner to understand the dynamic of your dog, purchase high-quality food, and monitor the amount served.

-Generally, a Labradoodle should eat two cups of dry food per day, broken into two different meals.
-However, the Labrador Retriever commonly experiences gastric torsion—in simpler words: bloating—a condition which can passed along to Labradoodles.
+Generally, a standard Labradoodle should eat two cups of dry food per day, broken into two different meals.
+However, the Labrador Retriever commonly experiences gastric torsion—in simpler words: bloating—a condition which can be passed along to Labradoodles.
 To avoid this problem, be sure to break the meals precisely in half and space them out with ample time between each course.

 For Labradoodles, never leave food out perpetually.
 Make sure each meal is administered and eaten before proceeding to the next.
 As puppies they might—but often don’t—require more food than adults.
 A good way to ensure your Labradoodle is receiving the proper amount of food is by pressing against their ribcage.
 With minimal force, you should be able to feel their ribs.
 If you have to press hard, lower the food intake and up the exercise.

-These coats can be gold, caramel, cream, black, red, chocolate, and blue colored.
+These coats can be gold, caramel, apricot, cream, black, red, chocolate, and blue colored.
 A few have parti-colored coats.
-These coats are supposed to be hypoallergenic, but due to the excessive attempt breed Labradoodles, they’re often falsely advertised.
+These coats are supposed to be hypoallergenic, but due to the excessive attempt to breed Labradoodles, they’re often falsely advertised.